kptdev/kpt/docs/design-docs/08-package-variant.md

 [^setns]: As of this writing, the `set-namespace` function does not have a
     `create` option.
 This should be added to avoid the user needing to also use the `upsert-resource` function.
 Such common operation should be simple for users.
-Another option is to build this into `PackageVariant`, though at this time we do not plan to do so.
+Another option is to build this into PackageVariant, though at this time we do not plan to do so.
-[^pdc]: A prototype version of this was implemented in Nephio `PackageDeployment`,
+[^pdc]: A prototype version of this was implemented in Nephio PackageDeployment,
-    but this has not been implemented in `PackageVariant` as of Porch v0.0.16.
+    but this has not been implemented in PackageVariant as of Porch v0.0.16.